 Changing from a nonresident to a resident will result in the adjustment of budget, scholarship and financial aid amounts.
-If meeting renewal criteria, certain eligible scholarship amounts will be adjusted to the equivalent resident award in your first year of eligibility.
+If meeting renewal criteria, certain eligible scholarship amounts will be adjusted to the equivalent resident award effective beginning the semester of your status change.
 Please be aware that after your scholarship is either adjusted or cancelled, you will be responsible for payment of any resulting charges on your student account.

 - Acceptable deferment reasons are circumstances outside of your control or a unique learning experience related to your studies at ASU.

 - If you're a National Merit Finalist, you will also need to notify National Merit directly of your deferment.

 - If you leave the university without an approved deferment on file, you will forfeit your scholarship.